-Internal Revenue Service tax form 1099-R will be distributed to all Maryland State Retirement and Pension System payees by the end of January 2015.
-The forms provide each payee with detailed information on his or her pension income for the previous year.
+Internal Revenue Service tax form 1099-R provides each payee with detailed information on his or her pension income for the previous year.

 Most payees receive only one 1099-R tax form each year.
-However, persons who retired in 2014 will receive a separate 1099-R tax form for any additional refunds they received, such as a refund of voluntary annuity contributions.
+However, persons who retired in the current tax year will receive a separate 1099-R tax form for any additional refunds they received, such as a refund of voluntary annuity contributions.

-Additionally, retirees who turned age 59½ in calendar year 2014 will receive two 1099-R forms.
+Additionally, retirees who turned age 59½ in the current tax year will receive two 1099-R forms.
 These retirees will receive a 1099-R form for annuity payments distributed in the calendar year prior to reaching age 59½ with a distribution code 2.
 They also will receive a separate 1099-R form for annuity payments distributed in the calendar year on or after they reached age 59½ with a distribution code 7.

 The following key describes some of the most important components of your 1099-R tax form.